-- Suppose that we wish to visualize n observations with measurements on a set of p features, $X_1, X_2, ..., X_p$ , as part of an exploratory data analysis - We could do this by examining two-dimensional scatterplots of the data, each of which contains the n observations' measurements on two of the features.
-However, there are $\binom{p}{2}$ such scatterplots - Most likely none of them will be informative since they each contain just a small fraction of the total information present in the data set - Clearly, a better method is required to visualize the n observations when p is large.
+- Suppose that we wish to visualize n observations with measurements on a set of p features, $X_1, X_2, ..., X_p$, as part of an exploratory data analysis - We could exam two-dimensional scatterplots of the data, each contains n observations' measurements on two of the features.
+However, there are $\binom{p}{2}$ such scatterplots - Most likely none of them will be informative since they each contain just a small fraction of the total information present in the data set - ▶ Clearly, a better method is required to visualize the n observations when p is large.
 We would like to find a low-dimensional representation of the data that captures as much of the information as possible